miguel-guerrero/slingshot/test_trip/README.md

 the calling program.
 This is the main mechanism by which trip can communicate back to the caller (modifiying arguments or adding new ones).

-Note that param is called 'tripio' in the API calls described bellow
+Note that param is called 'tripio' in the API calls described bellow. ''tripio' inout argument contains the -k ke-value pairs on input but contains the full contents of 'param' on output (I.e. including JSON paris plus any other new field added dynamically by the user)

 - The option --verbose will print the dictionary tripio onto stderr.